Gendarmerie: Title and status

 In some cases, a police service's military links are ambiguous and it can be unclear whether a force should be defined as a gendarmerie (e.g. Mexico's Federal Police, Brazil's Military Police, or the former Rhodesia's British South Africa Police until 1980).
 Some historical military units, such as South West Africa's Koevoet, were only defined as police for political reasons.
 In Russia, the modern National Guard (successor of the Internal Troops of Russia) are military units with quasi-police duties but historically, different bodies within Imperial Russia's Special Corps of Gendarmes performed a variety of functions as an armed rural constabulary, urban riot control units, frontier guards, intelligence agents and political police.
 Prior to the creation of the Irish Free State in 1922, most policing was based on the Royal Irish Constabulary – an armed force which was housed in barracks.
-The RIC's drill was based on that of the British Army's light infantry and its officers were routinely armed with revolvers and carbine rifles and had a counter-insurgency role.
+The RIC's drill was based on that of the British Army's light infantry, and its officers were routinely armed with revolvers and carbine rifles and had a counter-insurgency role.
 This was very much a gendarmerie, unlike the unarmed police constables of the Dublin Metropolitan Police and the RIC's counterpart police forces in Great Britain.
 The Garda Síochána of the Irish Free State, which replaced the RIC, was an unarmed civil police force with no paramilitary role, similar to the British style of policing.

 In China, after numerous reorganizations and transfers of control between the PLA and the MPS, the People's Armed Police, a gendarmerie service, was created on 19 June 1982.
 The establishment of the PAP highlighted the efforts to increase the professionalization of the security apparatus, as well as the absorption of numerous PLA demobilized personnel, in the wake of growing unrest.

 In 2014, the Mexican Federal Police, a heavily armed force which has many attributes of a gendarmerie, created a new seventh branch of service called the National Gendarmerie Division.
 The new force would initially number 5,000 personnel and was created with the assistance of the French gendarmerie.
-This was later dissolved in 2020 with the abolition of the Federal Police and it's replacement with the National Guard.
+This was later dissolved in 2020 with the abolition of the Federal Police and its replacement with the National Guard.